 Notes on the data: Income support

 Policy context: Unemployment and its accompanying health effects are not distributed evenly through the population.
-Unemployment rates in Australia are highest among young people, being over twice the rate for people aged 25 years and over, in the 15 to 24 year age group, and over three times for those aged 15 to 19 years [1].
+Unemployment rates in Australia are highest among young people, being 6.7%, in the 15 to 19 year age group and 6.3% for those aged 20 to 24 years, compared with 2.2% for the population aged 25 years and over [1].
 The experience of unemployment harms a young person's financial and psychological wellbeing, and these effects are felt more severely by those who experience long-term unemployment [2].
 Furthermore, those who experience unemployment while young are more likely to be unemployed, have poor health and have lower educational attainment when they are older, than those who are not affected by unemployment while young [2].

 References

-Notes: People receiving an ‘unemployment benefit' those receiving the Youth Allowance (other)1 paid by the Centrelink - are shown as proportion of the population aged 16 to 21 years.
+Notes: People receiving an ‘unemployment benefit' those receiving the Youth Allowance (other)1 paid by the Department of Human Services (Centrelink) - are shown as proportion of the population aged 16 to 21 years.

 Data cells with counts of less than five were suppressed (confidentialised).